xarem/AliceBundle/README.md

 # app/config/config_dev.yml

 hautelook_alice:
-    fixtures_path: 'Resources/fixtures/orm' # Path to which to look for fixtures relative to the project directory or the bundle path.
+    fixtures_path: 'Resources/fixtures' # Path to which to look for fixtures relative to the project directory or the bundle path.
+    root_dirs:
+        - '%kernel.root_dir%'
+        - '%kernel.project_dir%'
 ```